Skip to content

 Rangers inspecting the landscape at Kinder Scout, Derbyshire | © National Trust Images/Paul Harris

-Peat is hugely important to the environment – acting as a carbon store, wildlife habitat and flood controller, as well as holding the stories of our past.
-We’re restoring, conserving and managing the peatlands in our care, to combat climate change and save these precious areas for generations to come.
+Peat is hugely important to the environment, acting as a carbon store, wildlife habitat and flood controller.
+We’re restoring, conserving and managing the peatlands in our care to combat climate change and save these precious areas for generations to come.

 Why is peat so important?

-Peat is vital to the environment, as it helps maintain four areas called ‘ecosystem services’:
+Peat is vital to the environment as it helps provide multiple ecosystem services:

-• Carbon store – peat holds more carbon than the combined forests of Britain, France and Germany.
+• It acts as a carbon store; UK peatland stores more carbon than the combined forests of Britain, France and Germany

-• For archaeology – peat preserves a record of past vegetation, landscapes and people.
+• It also informs archaeological research, as it preserves a record of past vegetation, landscapes and people.

-Dry peat is easily eroded and washed away, and can be a fire hazard.
-Dry peat releases carbon dioxide and is one of the biggest sources of greenhouse gas.
-It is therefore critical to keep peat bogs wet.
+When it's dry, peat is easily eroded and washed away.
+It releases carbon dioxide and is one of the biggest sources of greenhouse gas, as well as becoming a fire hazard.

 Peatlands in our care

-We look after 40 peatland Sites of Special Scientific Interest, 3 per cent of raised bogs, significant fens and valley mires, and huge tracts of blanket bog.
+We look after 40 peatland Sites of Special Scientific Interest (SSSI), 3 per cent of raised bogs, significant fens and valley mires, and huge tracts of blanket bog.
 Our peatlands in England and Wales hold 2 per cent of the total carbon in the UK, in soil and vegetation.

 Some of our peatland has been damaged in the past by drainage, over-grazing, burning and extraction.
-We’re working hard to reverse these negative impacts and are now managing and restoring many of sites to create resilient eco-systems, which will increase carbon storage capacity and reduce emissions.
+We’re working hard to reverse these negative impacts and are now managing and restoring many areas to create resilient eco-systems, which will increase carbon storage capacity and reduce emissions.

 A wide shot of a gully that has formed from peat erosion at Kinder Scout, Derbyshire